 Feet take a beating.
 Think about trudging through a long shift, chasing kids around, or squeezing into tight shoes for a night out.
 Most people ignore their feet until they’re sore or looking rough.
 A pedicure can work wonders, but there’s a real difference between a spa pedicure vs medical pedicure.
 One’s like a treat after a tough week; the other’s for when feet need serious help.
 This article walks through what each one offers, who they’re best for, how to keep feet happy at home, and how to pick a salon that gets it right.
-Whether someone’s got cracked heels or just wants to feel a bit fancy, there’s a path to better feet here.
+Whether someone’s got cracked heels or just wants to feel a bit fancy.

 What’s a Spa Pedicure?

-A spa pedicure is pure relaxation.
+A spa pedicure delivers solid relaxation for healthy feet with no open cracks or active fungus.
+But if you’ve got even a small sore between toes, that warm soak can backfire and spread infection.
 Imagine kicking back in a cushy chair, maybe with a coffee in hand, while your feet soak in warm, bubbly water.
 It’s about making feet look good and feeling great, no doctor’s visit required.
 Nail techs focus on tidying things up and adding a little polish—literally.
 For anyone torn between a spa pedicure vs medical pedicure, this one’s all about the pampering.

 The Spa Pedicure Process